Our Artistic Team

 Click here to read more

-For Neptune he has directed Peter Pan, Mamma Mia!, Shakespeare In Love, Cinderella, Noises Off, Little Thing Big Thing and Calendar Girls.
-Up next he’s directing Billy Elliot, The Woman In Black, Alice In Pantoland.
+For Neptune he has directed Elf: The Musical, Alice, Fully Committed, Woman In Black, The Rocky Horror Show, Peter Pan, Mamma Mia!, Shakespeare In Love, Cinderella, Noises Off, Little Thing Big Thing and Calendar Girls.
+Up next he’s directing Billy Elliot.
+He has directed for Festival Antigonish, Eastern Front, Alive Theatre.
 Jeremy directed Noises Off for The Mayfield Theatre in Edmonton in February 2020.

 Click here to read more